DNAshish/Facebook-account-cracking-by-ashish/README.md

 Set variable path handling according to OS; should work on either Windows, Mac or Linux systems.

+Credit goes to the Creator

+# I will Not be responsible for anything wromg you did.
 Tested on Windows 7, Kali Linux, Debian 7 (Wheezy).